dpatti/pellets/README.md

 pellets [<config>] [--aur-install <command>]
 ```

 A declarative `pacman` wrapper for Arch Linux.
+The goal of pellets is to allow
-Pellets allows you to specify an
+you to tersely specify what packages you expect to be installed and keep your
+system tidy by removing packages that aren't needed.
+It's also great for
+bootstrapping a new system.
+Pellets doesn't prevent you from installing new
+packages manually to try them out, but it will help you remember to keep a
+transcript of those you want to stay around.

+You start by specifying an annotated file of packages you want installed, like
-annotated config file, like this:
+this:

 ```
 # Apps